 6 rules to optimize your interactive video

-Following these best-practice tips will help set up your interactive video content for success.
+Following these best-practice tips will help optimize your interactive video content for success.

 The beauty of the Vudoo platform is just how simple and intuitive it makes adding interactive elements to your videos (no technical skills necessary).
 But really, all we’re doing is providing you with the tools to create-the end result is up to you.

 From choosing the type and placement of your interactions, to customizing the look, style and color, you’re only limited by your creativity.
 But there are a few tricks worth using as the framework for your interactive video to optimize the end product and get the best results.